wuruwuru/independent-arts/README.md

 # wuruwuru
-A collection of publishing experiments
+A community studio for passion projects

 Built with [Astro](https://astro.build/), Javascript, HTML and CSS (SCSS)